 Most of our stop banks are at least 30 years old and were designed to address flooding issues at the time.
 Challenges such as increased and more extreme weather events as a result of climate change have put them under pressure.

 There is now good information on the likely impacts of climate change and we also know that we are in a cycle of increased flood events and high river flows as a result of the Interdecadal Pacific Oscillation, an oceanographic/meteorological phenomenon.

 Our catchment team is gathering the necessary information, including geotechnical data and hydraulic modelling, to help us establish the best options to protect Gore, Mataura and Wyndham.
-We already have a work plan underway for the Gore stop banks, but the Mataura situation is a bit more complicated for a number of reasons, including the proximity of the stop bank to the road.
-We are working on securing more data so that we can be clear about the appropriate remediation options.
+We are already working to a plan for the Gore stop banks, but the Mataura situation is a bit more complicated for a number of reasons, including the proximity of the stop bank to the road.
+Following the evaluation we sought more data so that we could be clear about the appropriate remediation options.

 Read the complete Mataura flood protection flyer here.